 At one time, it was unthinkable for anyone but the very wealthy or the business traveler to fly within Europe.
 But the rise of Europe's budget airlines, including carriers such as easyJet, have made a few well-placed flights a big money-saver on many itineraries.

-The main hubs for budget airlines in Europe are Dublin, London and Berlin, although you can find a nice variety of choices in most major airport.
+The main hubs for budget airlines in Europe are Dublin, London, and Berlin, although you can find a nice variety of choices in most major airports.

 A good place online to start checking for budget airlines within Europe is Euroflights.info, which is organized by country and city.
 Simply click on an airport to find out how many budget airline options you'll have in that place.Continue to 3 of 10 below.